-A double bill of plays about sleep and sleeplessness
+A performance and podcast project about sleep and sleeplessness

 Sleep is a something everybody does – it’s universal.
 Yet, more and more of us are finding sleep elusive, particularly within our older population.
 To compound matters we are bombarded with frightening messages about how vital a good night’s sleep is for our well-being, for laying down memories, and even for our brain health.
 Why is it then that some of us are unable to get a good night’s sleep?
 And can our sleep deprivation be remedied?

 As a company we went on a journey of exploration about sleep and sleeplessness, consulting with sleep experts while tapping into our own experiences and imaginations.
-The result is a double bill of plays: one a fictional account of five people who can’t sleep, and one a documentary piece about older people suffering from sleep problems.
+The result is a devised play about five people who can’t sleep, and a documentary podcast about older people suffering from sleep problems.

 based on the sleep experiences of real-life people in later age.

-Research for this new work is supported by the following distinguished sleep scientists:
+Research for this project is supported by the following distinguished sleep experts:

 Professor Jim Horne